Serch24/daw2/ingles.md

 ## Exersices

-* Have you ever do this kind of job before?
+- Have you ever do this kind of job before?

-* No,  this kind of job is completely new for me.
+- No, this kind of job is completely new for me.

-* Why have you been interested of it?
+- Why have you been interested of it?

-* falta
+- falta

-* What did interest you the most about the job?
+- What did interest you the most about the job?

-* Oh, well
+- Oh, well

-* What did you do in your previous job?
+- What did you do in your previous job?

-* falta
+- falta

-* why did you leave?
+- why did you leave?

-## questions
+## preguntas

-* It``
+A: Good morning sr, someone has accessed in my account because my bank app sent me an alert!.

+B: Let's see...
+Can you access in/into your account?

+A: No, i can't.

+B: When was the last time you have accessed to the account?

+A: Yesterday at nigth.

+B: ok, where're going to block your account righ now